esgardner/DataScienceJobs/README.md

 **3. Which sectors offer the most job opportunities for data scientists?**

-The top 5 sectors were: IT, Business Services, Biotech, Finance, and Healthcare.
+The top five sectors were: IT, Business Services, Biotech, Finance, and Healthcare.

 **4. Is there a relationship between Glassdoor rating and salary?**